 In 2004, a new trail on Libby Hill was opened and called the Harold Libbey trail.
-This trail has become very popular and always included in guided tours.
+This trail has become extremely popular and always included in guided tours.
 On these tours I always get asked, “Who was Harold Libbey?
-In 2007 Harold’s son, Richard provided an interview and shared some pictures and stories about his dad.
-So here is a little background on the man who now has his own trail.
+In 2007, Harold’s son Richard, provided an interview and shared some pictures and stories about his dad.
+Here is a little background on the man who was the namesake for this trail.

-Harold met his wife, Effie Stinchfield, who was the local school teacher at the Dry Mills School (which moved from Dry mills to the Gray Animal Park).
+Harold met his wife, Effie Stinchfield, who was the local schoolteacher at the Dry Mills School (which moved from Dry mills to the Gray Wildlife Park).

 Thomas Low Libby – a connection to the settlers of Libby Hill

 Thomas Low Libby was Harold’s grandfather show in the old buggy photo below.
 Thomas Low was the grandson of Daniel Libby the original settler of Gray, making Harold the Great-Great-Great Grandson of Daniel Libby.
 Thomas was born in 1823 and was the son of James Libby (born 1786).
 James lived in the house that now only has the foundation remains on Libby Hill trails.
 There is a good chance that Thomas Low was born in the house that used to be on the top of Libby Hill.